 - Specimen bottles will be available for collection from the foyer, returned specimens need to be posted into the post box at the side of the building (Please follow instructions posted in the foyer).

-Click on this link NHS.uk for the most up to date information regarding the virus BEFORE contacting or visiting the surgery, the situation is constantly evolving so please check this link for the latest information.
+Click on this link NHS.uk for the most up to date information regarding the virus BEFORE contacting or visiting the surgery, the covid-19 situation is constantly evolving so please check the link for the latest information.

 - All appointments offered at present are telephone triage appointments, following which the G.P or Nurse practitioner may offer a face to face appointment if needed.